influxdata/docs-v2/content/influxdb/v2.0/write-data/developer-tools/csv.md

 Error: Failed to write data: unexpected error writing points to database: [shard <#>] fcntl: too many open files.
 ```

-To fix this error on Linux or Mac OS, run the following command to increase the number of open files allowed:
+To fix this error on Linux or macOS, run the following command to increase the number of open files allowed:

   ```
   ulimit -n 10000